 But this is not why the post-apartheid polity supports the liberation of Palestine.

-If Beinart spent more time with more people in South Africa, he would know too that the support for Palestinian liberation is not produced through a more assertive Muslim current in the ruling party than a Jewish one.
+If Beinart spent more time with more people in South Africa, he would have discovered, too, that the support for Palestinian liberation is not produced through a more assertive Muslim current in the ruling party than a Jewish one.
 The role and place of Muslims in the ANC and support for the organization amongst Muslims is not so unequivocally established.
 Support for Palestinians is not support for Muslims over Jews in the ruling party.
 It is support for an occupied people over a repressive state.

 Beinart correctly identifies Israel’s collusion with the apartheid state as grounds for some animosity in the post-apartheid polity.
 But he doesn’t concede the full implication of it.
-Beinart claims that “apartheid turned many of the South Africans who were struggling to forge an inclusive, non-racial South African identity against the Jewish state” (my emphasis).
-But it was the apartheid devil that did it – it was the choice of the Israeli state to work with apartheid, to work with counter-revolutionary forces against the liberation of South Africa that solidified its place as pariah.
-And, frankly, ethnic and religious nationalism gives itself a bad name, wherever it asserts itself.
+Beinart claims that “apartheid turned many South Africans who were struggling to forge an inclusive, non-racial South African identity against the Jewish state” (my emphasis).
+But it was the apartheid devil that did it – it was the choice of the Israeli state to work with apartheid, to work with counter-revolutionary forces against the liberation of South Africa, that solidified its place as pariah.
+And, frankly, ethnic and religious nationalism gives itself a bad name wherever it asserts itself.